survivejs/react-book/manuscript/03_webpack_and_react.md

 }
 ```

 If you haven't seen JSX before it will likely look strange.
 It isn't uncommon to experience "JSX shock" until you start to understand it.
-After that it all makes sense.
+After that, it all makes sense.

 Cory House goes into more detail [about the shock](https://medium.com/@housecor/react-s-jsx-the-other-side-of-the-coin-2ace7ab62b98).
 Briefly summarized, JSX gives us a level of validation we haven't encountered earlier.
 It takes a while to grasp, but once you get it, it's hard to go back.